Index

 The ways

-Sketch Maps: The tracks audible here form a network of sketch maps of places explored and paths walked.
+Sketch Maps: The tracks form a network of sketch maps of places explored and paths walked.

 Chronology: The tracks are sorted chronologically, on the date that they were finished.

-Field Guide: The tracks are sorted in the form of a field guide - all the existing versions of a track are collected together.
+Field Guide: The tracks are sorted in the form of a field guide: all the different versions of a track are grouped together.

-Locations: The tracks are sorted on the place where they were finished.
+Locations: The tracks are sorted based on where they were made and finished.

 Pitch: The tracks are sorted on their average pitch.